liluacrobat/MicroDynamics/README.md

 ```
 params
     -- min_count
-         Number of observation (sequence) count to apply as the minimum
-         total observation count of a sample for that sample to be retained.
-         If you want to include samples with sequencing depth higher than
-         or equal to 10,000, you specify 10,000 [default: 10,000]
+         The minimum sequence counts used as a threshold to retain a microbiome sample [default: 10,000]
     -- pseudo_count
          A small number added to the relative abundance before 10-base log
          transformation [default: 10^-6]
     -- last_tax
-         Flag of whether the last column of the OTU table is taxonomy
+         Flag indicating whether the last column of the OTU table is taxonomy
          or not.
 If the last column of the table is the taxonomy, you
          specify 1 [default: 0]
     -- col_label
-         The Column of the clinical information used for feature
+         The column of the clinical information used for feature
          selection
     -- mapping
          Mapping from class categories to numerical labels
 ```

 ### 2. Identifying disease associated OTUs
-Feature selection within LOGO [1] framework.
+Perform feature selection within the LOGO framework [1].
 ```
 Feature_Table = script_feature_LOGO(Table_otu, Table_clinic, params)
 ```